 This one was even worse for her than the flower.
 It was the beginning of the Big East conference tournaments for men’s and women’s basketball and we wanted her to root for DePaul and Seton Hall.
 I basically got a picture of her in it and then immediately had to remove it.

 This one she was happy with and it was extra sweet since it matched her pretty personality.
 I made her a nice little spring bonnet.
 Once she got one of the ribbons loose, I had to take it all off in case she got too rambunctious playing with it.
 She was still healing, after all!

 This was an homage to one of New Jersey’s finest citizens.
 Iris as Thomas Edison’s phonograph.

 International Women’s Day coincided with her last full day with the cone.
 Luckily, she didn’t hate this one too much, either.

 She got the clean bill of health from her surgeon, Dr. Kelly Johnson at AERA Emergency and Specialty Vetrinary Hospital Group in Fairfield, soon after this and we got to give her some time away from the cone.
-She starts chemotherapy soon with Dr. Seth Glasser, also at AERA, so she’s not out of the woods completely but we’re hoping that she’ll be with us and entertaining you on Instagram as part of the #YDKJCats for a long time.
+She starts chemotherapy soon at AERA, so she’s not out of the woods completely but we’re hoping that she’ll be with us and entertaining you on Instagram as part of the #YDKJCats for a long time.